evonnela/capstone/Testing_Protocol.md

 ## Testing the Book + Quiz
   The quiz should not allow you to select multiple options after clicking submit.
   To test the quiz:
+  * In the Library select the book "The Giver" and it should lead you to the book and quiz.
   * Select one answer (option) and try selecting another option.
 It should not allow you to select multiple options at a time.
   * Next click 'Submit' and try clicking another option.
 Selecting other options, hence changing